Nabbit: Appearances

 Nabbit's first appearance is in 2012's New Super Mario Bros.
 U as an antagonistic thief who steals from Toads.
 During the game, Nabbit will show up in a level on the world map.
 Entering the level he appears in, the player is tasked with chasing down and catching Nabbit before he reaches the end of the level.
 Catching him and giving his stolen bag back to Toad will lead to the player being rewarded by Toad with a P-Acorn, a power-up that allows the player to fly continuously in a level.
 Later on in the game, the player can access "Secret Island" which logs the actions the player has done throughout the game.
 The island is hinted as belonging to Nabbit, seemingly revealing that he has been investigating Mario and his friends from the beginning.

 Nabbit returned in Mario Us expansion pack New Super Luigi U, being upgraded to the role of playable character in place of Mario.
 Whilst initially being announced as a multiplayer-exclusive character, he can be played in single-player using hidden button command.
 However, unlike the other playable characters in the game, he is invulnerable to damage from enemies/obstacles and instead briefly flashes and slightly bumped backwards; only being able to die from environmental hazards such as lava and bottomless pits.
 To counterbalance this, Nabbit is unable to use power-ups and Baby Yoshis, nor can be picked up by other players.
 If he picks up power-ups in a level, they are converted to 1-Ups at the end of the level.
-To further differentiate himself from the other characters, he is able to swim faster underwater and can't slide on ice.
-If Nabbit isn't selected, he returns to the thief role from Mario U where the player needs to catch him.
+To further differentiate himself from the other characters, he is able to swim faster underwater and cannot slide on ice.
+If Nabbit is not selected, he returns to the thief role from Mario U where the player needs to catch him.
 In 2019's New Super Mario Bros.
 U Deluxe, an enhanced port featuring both Mario U and Luigi U, Nabbit became playable in the former game's campaign.
 (Note: In-game, Nabbit is labelled as the "Easiest" playable character.)
 Nabbit's next playable appearance in the 2D Super Mario series was in 2023's Super Mario Bros.
 Wonder.
-Nabbit is grouped in with the Yoshis as characters can't take damage or use power-ups; however, unlike the Yoshis, he can't be knocked back by enemies and has the ability to convert power-ups to the in-game currency "flower coins".
+Nabbit is grouped in with the Yoshis as the characters cannot take damage or use power-ups; however, unlike the Yoshis, he cannot be knocked back by enemies and has the ability to convert power-ups to the in-game currency "flower coins".